-NOTES:
+Notes:

-- {1} Pavement width measured from back-of-curb to back-of-curb. - {2} Per Standard Drawings/Specifications and Master Transportation Plan. - {3} Where a major collector street intersects another major collector or larger street, each major collector or larger street right-of-way must be increased in width, as specified in the Standard Drawings/Specifications. - {4} Where a minor arterial street intersects a major collector or larger street, each arterial right-of-way must be increased by the width specified in the Standard Drawings/Specifications. - {5} Where a controlled access arterial street intersects a major collector or larger street, each arterial right-of-way must be increased as specified in the Standard Drawings/ Specifications.
+- 1 Pavement width measured from face-of-curb to face-of-curb. - 2 Where a major collector street intersects another major collector or larger street, each major collector or larger street right-of-way must be increased in width, as specified in the Standard Drawings/Specifications. - 3 Where a minor arterial street intersects a major collector or larger street, each arterial right-of-way must be increased to a 120-foot width for 660 feet in each direction from the intersection, as specified in the Standard Drawings/Specifications. - 4 Where a controlled access arterial street intersects a major collector or larger street, each arterial right-of-way must be increased to a 140-foot width for 660 feet in each direction from the intersection as specified in the Standard Drawings/Specifications. - 2.
+Options for Minor Local/Interior Subdivision Streets.
+The design options in Table XX, Street Options, and Figure XX, Minor Local and Internal Street Layouts, are allowed for minor local streets and interior subdivision streets, including cul-de-sacs: